whereisaaron/linux-check-mem-nagios-plugin/README.md

 			register                        0
 	}

 The pnp4nagios template name assumes you have pnp4nagios configured with "CUSTOM_TEMPLATE = 1", if not you may need to change this filename so that it matches.
+If you find that you get multiple charts instead of one, the temaplate name is probably not matching.

 http://docs.pnp4nagios.org/pnp-0.6/tpl_custom?s[]=custom